• Play the sound file

 No mention in this news story of whether coyote services are part of the deal, so that Adam and Steve can come settle in the U.S.A., but no doubt if that happens our government will make them welcome.
 Undocumented and gay is after all a diversity twofer.

 Item: News here just in from Turkmenistan.
-President Gurbanguly Berdymukhamedov has announced that, quote: "proposals for the founding of private newspapers and magazines can be prepared and work on this matter can be accelerated," end quote.
+President Gurbanguly Berdymukhammedov has announced that, quote: "proposals for the founding of private newspapers and magazines can be prepared and work on this matter can be accelerated," end quote.

 Up to now all media in Turkmenistan have been state-controlled.
-We applaud this decision by the noble, just, and sapient President Gurbanguly Berdymukhamedov.
+We applaud this decision by the noble, just, and sapient President Gurbanguly Berdymukhammedov.
 National Review will be opening an office in Ashgabat as soon as travel formalities can be completed.

 There's a bit of a hitch at the moment as the staff member designated to go over there is insisting on traveling on a Dutch West India company passport issued by the authorities of New Amsterdam, but I'm sure this will be cleared up.